NiloGregginz33/QMGRExperiments/README.md

    - Design and execute quantum experiments that demonstrate the encoding of bulk information on the boundary, as predicted by holographic duality.
 2. **Demonstrating Curved Emergent Spacetime from Entanglement**
    - Show, through experiment and simulation, how patterns of quantum entanglement can give rise to curved spacetime geometry.
+3. **Experimental Validation of Mass Back-Propagation**
+   - Demonstrate inward energy flow patterns characteristic of positive curvature in spherical geometry.
+   - Show that quantum systems can encode the distinctive flow properties that distinguish different geometric topologies.

 ## Scientific Context